ssteidl/vessel/README.md

 # Vessel
 Application containers for FreeBSD.

-The goal of vessel is to unleash the plethora of underutilized FreeBSD features to application, DevOps and test engineers.
-The secondary goal of vessel is to feel similar to those who are comfortable working in a Linux docker environment.
+The goal of vessel is to unleash the plethora of underutilized FreeBSD features to application, DevOps and Test engineers.
+The secondary goal of vessel is to feel similar to those who are comfortable working in a Linux Docker environment.

 Vessel accomplishes the above goals by integrating tightly with FreeBSD system level interfaces.
 This differs from other jail management systems in that vessel actively monitors and manages running jails.
 Examples include: